MosheBerman/FilterBar/README.md

 Coloring the FilterBar:
 ---
 FilterBar contains two properties for controlling appearance.
-The `color` property sets the text color and the background color.
+The `barTintColor` property sets the text color and the background color.

         //  Color the filter bar
-        filter.color = UIColor.whiteColor()
+        filter.barTintColor = UIColor.whiteColor()

-This will cause the filter bar to have a white.
-Personally, I think a black or white color works well for most cases, because the background color will bleed through.
-FilterBar applies the color with an opacity of 0.1 as the `backgroundColor`.
+This will cause the filter bar to have a white background.

-        //	The border is going to be black. filter.borderColor = UIColor.blackColor()
+Previosly, `barTintColor` was named `color`.
+The `color` property is deprecated.
+Setting the `color` property now sets the `barTintColor` property, but in future versions, `color` will be removed.

-The FilterBar `borderColor` is set to 0.5 opacity before being applied, to approximate how translucent navigation bars shade themselves.
+**Note:** The previous version of FilterBar allowed the setting of a borderColor property.
+This is no longer supported, because FilterBar now mimics the appearance of UINavigationBar much more closely.
+Setting `borderColor` now does nothing.

 Getting Events:
 ---